learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 These guiding principles are further broken down in the code into more concise and actionable items.

-According to a Fellow article by Brier Cook, five tips to help software engineers ensure they behave ethically are:
+According to a Fellow article by Brier Cook (3), five tips to help software engineers ensure they behave ethically are:

 1. **Ask yourself how the software could be misused**.
 Assuming that your software will be used in good faith or for its intended purpose, is not good enough.
 Thinking about the ways in which the software may be misused, will allow you to inhibit unethical use of your software before it occurs in the first place.